PrabinaMeher/OptimGS/README.md

 # Output description
 The script consists of four steps.
 Each step produces output files that are used as inputs for the corresponding subsequent step.
 ### Step I
 In the first step, 20 iterations (_nexp_) are generated for each of the 14 models.
 This results in a total of 280 files.
 In each file, the first column contains the observed values, while the remaining 21 columns represent the predicted values for each chromosome.
+Predictions were generated for the test set only, comprising 20% of the total observations in each iteration.
 For example table below shows the observed and predicted values for each chromosome for a single iteration and a model.

 |observed|1A|1B|1D|2A|2B|2D|3A|3B|3D|4A|4B|4D|5A|5B|5D|6A|6B|6D|7A|7B|7D|
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|
 |0.155517104602023|0.162396675210736|0.160386145998778|0.191315258500127|0.258499672768336|0.288096849473802|0.257089954576361|0.272394645258858|0.173515045978323|0.297996643044949|0.0134002220580925|0.122920271469284|0.218790707989406|0.181541179641292|0.0800374678755906|0.152688176621581|0.283626960727921|-0.000313155045115465|0.0534153688069817|0.219863072530596|0.0720656298737513|-0.104806717355989|